instructor-ai/instructor-rb/README.md

 [![GitHub issues](https://img.shields.io/github/issues/instructor-ai/instructor-js.svg)](https://github.com/instructor-ai/instructor-rb/issues)
 [![Discord](https://img.shields.io/discord/1192334452110659664?label=discord)](https://discord.gg/CV8sPM5k5Y)

-Dive into the world of Ruby-based structured extraction, by OpenAI's function calling API, ruby-first schema validation with type inference.
-Instructor stands out for its simplicity, transparency, and user-centric design.
-Whether you're a seasoned developer or just starting out, you'll find Instructor's approach intuitive and steerable.

 Instructor-rb is a Ruby library that makes it a breeze to work with structured outputs from large language models (LLMs).
 Built on top of [EasyTalk](https://github.com/sergiobayona/easy_talk), it provides a simple, transparent, and user-friendly API to manage validation, retries, and streaming responses.
 Get ready to supercharge your LLM workflows!

 # Getting Started